Shubham0417/Student-WebApi/MediatRwebApiASPCorewithEF/README.md.txt

 # Student Management Web API (.NET 8)

-This is a sample ASP.NET Core Web API project using:
+This project is a RESTful ASP.NET Core Web API developed using .NET 8 and Entity Framework Core.
+It demonstrates real-world backend development practices including DTO-based architecture, entity relationships, soft delete implementation, and automatic database migration.

-- .NET 8
+The application manages students and their addresses using a one-to-many relationship model.
+The project is designed with clean API principles and can be cloned and executed locally with minimal setup.

+## Key Features

+- ASP.NET Core Web API (.NET 8)
-- Entity Framework Core
+- Entity Framework Core (Code First Approach)
-- SQL Server LocalDB
-- DTO Pattern
+- DTO Pattern (Create & Response DTOs)
-- Soft Delete
 - One-to-Many Relationship (Student → Address)
+- Soft Delete Implementation
+- Automatic Database Migration on Startup
+- Seed Data Initialization
+- Swagger API Documentation
+- Clean and Maintainable Architecture

+## Architecture Highlights

+- Separation of Entities and DTOs
+- Prevention of circular reference issues
+- Repository-ready configuration for easy onboarding
+- Database auto-creation using EF Core migrations

+This project serves as a foundation for learning advanced concepts such as Microservices Architecture, Dockerization, and Azure Cloud Deployment.

 ---